 Modelling travel behaviours

-Traditional methods to tackle similar national and local challenges often involves making sense of aggregate data.
-This can provide high-level, sensible estimates for transport service performance but we are limited in how we explore, slice, and integrate the data with this type of approach.
+Traditional methods to tackle similar national and local challenges often involves making sense of aggregated data.
+This provides high-level, sensible estimates for transport service performance, but limits how we can explore, slice, and integrate the data.
 Agents represent real people in a given area with daily activity plans including the way they interact with the transport network.
-Typically, ABMs tend to simulate the interactions of individuals on a smaller scale, such as within a city, however, this required a far broader approach.
+Typically, ABMs tend to simulate the interactions of individuals on a smaller scale, such as within a city.
+In New Zealand, however, we needed a much broader approach.

 Building a model for a nation

-We built the baseline model with the Ministry, with a sample equivalent to 10% of the New Zealand population, totalling almost 500,000 unique agents.
+We built the baseline model with the Ministry, with a sample equivalent to 10% of the New Zealand population totalling almost 500,000 unique agents.
 The model replicates the daily activities of residents i.e. New Zealanders with plans to travel for work, leisure, or other purposes in collaboration with a model of the transport network to define how and where the agents travel.
-The simulation shows how the agents interact with the network and each other.
-As they learn and evolve, new behaviours emerge enabling greater analysis of the impact of policy changes on transport.
+The simulation shows how agents interact with the network and each other.
+As the model learns and evolves, new behaviours emerge and enable a greater analysis of the impact of policy changes on transport.

 Adapting to changing circumstances